 E-commerce – selling stuff online – is an extremely popular business model.
 And for good reason.
-More than a half a billion dollars spent annually on e-commerce transactions right now, and this number only looks like it’s going to grow.
+More than half a billion dollars are spent annually on e-commerce transactions right now, and this number only looks like it’s going to grow.

 While Amazon holds a huge slice of that pie, there’s still plenty of room for small businesses to compete and there is plenty of money to be made in the e-commerce space.

 You may want to look at e-commerce marketing platforms if you have a small brick-and-mortar business because it’s wise to have your inventory listed online for your customers to browse when they aren’t in your store and to give you a bigger reach into the marketplace.
 Another reason to look at e-commerce platforms is if you want to do all of your business online and have no physical locations at all.

 In any e-commerce platform, one of the most important things to look for is how easy the shopping and checkout process is for mobile customers.
 That’s because, mobile has surpassed desktop for product searches on Google, and for all website traffic in general.

 All the platforms below will work well on mobile, but it’s always a good idea to do your own testing to make sure you like the functionality of the platform.

 Shopify: Shopify is a huge platform.
 It hosts over 300,000 stores online.
 And it has a nice “out-of-the-box design”, good mobile responsiveness, and is relatively easy to use.
 Some of the benefits of Shopify include its large library of themes that are both free and paid – themes determine the look and feel of your store, a huge amount of apps – over 1500 at last count – that can do everything from creating loyalty programs to highly detailed shipping tracking, and excellent customer service.

 - Shopify apps aren’t free (for the most part) and those charges can add up fast.
 If you’re not using an app, take it off your store.